 We employ a school-wide, intentional approach to discipline, allowing our students to learn the expected behaviors before consequences are administered (when applicable).
 A matrix has been developed with attributes, locations, and expectations.
-Students earn Braves Buck, by exhibiting these expectations, that can be redeemed regularly for small and large incentives.
-Additionally, students are selected from each homeroom class on a monthly basis as Student of the Month for displaying a pre-selected character trait.
+Students earn Sports Bucks, by exhibiting the expectations that can be redeemed regularly for small and large incentives.
+Additionally, students are selected from each cluster on a weekly basis as Character of the Week for displaying a pre-selected character trait.